techidaily/site-games-able/source/_posts/7-crucial-checkpoints-to-validate-your-pc-component-fit.md

 ## 1\.
 PCPartPicker

- Top of any PC hardware compatibility list is always[PCPartPicker](ttps://pcpartpicker.com) .
+ Top of any PC hardware compatibility list is always [PCPartPicker](ttps://pcpartpicker.com) .
 It's the ultimate go-to for anyone building a new PC or considering a hardware upgrade.
 It's filled with a vast array of PC hardware, and you can use it to build out a whole configuration or to check if two parts work together.

 ![pcpartpicker muo example pc build](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/pcpartpicker-muo-example-pc-build.jpg)